arvidsandin/draw-contest/README.md

 # Draw-contest

 A web app for a real-time draw-and-guess game using socket.io.
-Available at [https://drawcontest.herokuapp.com/](https://drawcontest.herokuapp.com/).
+Due to the removal of Heroku free plans in November 28, 2022, there is no longer a live version of this project.

 ### Prerequisites (server)